apache/spark/docs/sql-ref-syntax-aux-conf-mgmt-reset.md

 ---

 ### Description
-Reset all SQLConf properties to the default values.
+Reset all the properties specific to the current session to their default values.
 After RESET command, executing SET command will output empty.

 ### Syntax
 {% highlight sql %}